-- support the rebuilding of friendships and social engagement - address and equip pupils to respond to issues linked to coronavirus (COVID-19) - support pupils with approaches to improving their physical and mental wellbeing
+- support the rebuilding of friendships and social engagement - address and equip pupils to respond to the impact of COVID-19 and associated restrictions

+• support pupils with approaches to improving their physical and mental wellbeing

 You may also need to provide more focused pastoral support for pupils' individual issues, drawing on external support where necessary and possible.
 Our 'Every interaction matters' webinar can help with offering pastoral support for wellbeing.